reeset/lc_data_dump/README.md

 # Data Processing
 Data was processed using the following method:
 * A MarcEdit plugin was created.
-This plugin specifically read the (http://www.loc.gov/cds/products/marcDist.php) website, downloading all data marked as UTF8.
+This plugin specifically reads the (http://www.loc.gov/cds/products/marcDist.php) website, downloading all data marked as UTF8.
 The plugin separates data into two buckets:
 1. bibliographic data
 2. authority data
 * Using the MARCJoin tool in MarcEdit, data files in each bucket were merged together.
 This process takes ~1/2 minute per set.